Talesoft/tale-jade/README.md

 The Jade-file will now be rendered to that directory on each call.

-To enable a cache that won't render the files on each call, use the `lifeTime` option of the `file`-adapter
+To enable a cache that won't render the files on each call, use the `ttl` option of the `file`-adapter

 ```php